 Why Use X-Rays?

-There are many companies that make digital X-ray equipment specifically designed for chiropractors.
+There are many companies that make digital X-ray equipment specifically designed to be used by chiropractors.
 Digital X-rays are also one way to “go green”.
-One company, Custom X-Ray Digital, makes chiropractic systems that offer features such as eliminating the need for “cassettes, film, chemistry, automatic film processor, darkroom, film storage, and monthly maintenance”, systems for clinics of any size, and low-power/cost-effective systems.4 Lupica Medical Systems provides affordable options to serve any type of practice.
-They offer digital X-ray equipment with various configurations (i.e., Full spine, Tilt Wall Bucky, etc.).
-They also have reader systems that are compact and lightweight.5 MedicExchange.com sells a variety of brands of chiropractic X-ray machines to serve the full-range of chiropractic practice budgets.
-Their aim is to reduce healthcare costs.6
+One company, Custom X-Ray Digital, makes chiropractic systems that offer features such as eliminating the need for “cassettes, film, chemistry, automatic film processor, darkroom, film storage, and monthly maintenance”, systems for clinics of any size, and low-power/cost-effective systems.5

 Medical Records and X-rays

-Many of the EHR software companies today, such as E-Z BIS, Platinum System, and ChiroTouch incorporate options in their systems to include digital X-rays as part of the patients’ healthcare records.
-The EHR improves patient care by allowing records to be accessed more easily.
-The New England Journal of Medicine “found evidence that practices with EHR provided better quality care”.7 By including digital X-rays in the record, patients can have a more robust EHR, and the risk of repeated X-rays and duplicate treatments can be reduced.
+Many of the EHR software companies today, such as E-Z BIS, Platinum System, and ChiroTouch, incorporate options in their systems to include digital X-rays as part of the patients’ healthcare records.
+The EHR improves patient care by allowing more easy access to records.
+The New England Journal of Medicine “found evidence that practices with EHR provided better quality care”.8 By including digital X-rays in the record, patients can have a more robust EHR, and the risk of repeated X-rays and duplicate treatments can be reduced.
 These X-rays can be shared with the patient’s medical doctor and other healthcare professionals to save both the patient’s and the practitioners’ time, so that they could spend more time working together towards treatment of the patient’s ailments.